Lotame/DataStream_Cookbook/recipes/1/README.md

 # Recipe 1
-#### ...or how to start to make sense of all these DataStream files...
+#### ...or how I started to make sense of all these DataStream files...

 So I've got some DataStream files downloaded.